 BCNF: Who was the most favorite celebrity you enjoyed interviewing?

 CG: Oh, that’s a tough one.
-I would have to say Rod Steward and Kevin Costner.
+I would have to say Rod Stewart and Kevin Costner.
 Both we’re very honest and very down to earth.
 I was never one to be starstruck.
 So I think they appreciated that.
 I treated the celebrities I interviewed as everyday people.
 I remember asking Kevin Costner during an interview with him.
 I asked, 'who was the first girl you kissed?'
 I would ask these wacky questions that sometimes no one would ask them before and they loved that.

 BCNF: What are your thoughts of people turning to social media for news updates than traditional media outlets?
 Doesn't that make fact-checking even more crucial than ever?

 CG: I do.
 I think fact-checking is so important.
 Nothing sticks when it's 24/7 current news cycle whether it’s social media or traditional news media.
 People don’t have time anymore.
 There’s no place for me in this current news world anymore, because I take my time and double check and triple check my sources before I write a news piece.
 Liz Smith had a daily column but I didn’t feel the pressure to submit articles every day.
 But I did have weekly deadlines.
 I still haven’t embraced social media.
 If you don’t believe me look at my Twitter page--it’s sad. (laughs) But I do like Instagram because you can write little stories on it.
 But social media came in and evolved into a popular media venue.
 As a private investigator in the past and could find anyone before the internet existed and I was really good at it.
 But now you could easily look up people through Facebook.
 Professionally, the internet stripped away my identity as a journalist.
 So that’s why I now write books and I get to explore a subject and see it through.
 It’s so much exciting for me to do publishing.